Free Electronic Cigarette Trials

 It’s over four years since we wrote this post, and we’re still hearing reports of e-cig scams.
 (See the comments below this for some examples.)

 Typically, the victim has bought an electronic cigarette from someone advertising a free trial – and they’re wondering why their money is suddenly disappearing from their bank account.

 Here’s what happens:

 1. You see a website which advertises a free e-cigarette.

 2. Even though the e-cigarette is free, you are required to put your credit or debit card details in.

 3. You get your electric cigarette.
 Chances are, it is a low quality version, with leaking e-liquid and dodgy components.
-Let’s just hope the company didn’t skimp on testing their e-liquid too!
+Let’s just hope the company didn’t skimp on testing their safety and quality testing too!

 I know from making other enquiries that my bank wouldn’t stop anything.
 They’d take it as an ordinary direct debit.
 Once you’ve made contact with whatever company and paid them for something, the bank will refuse to step in.

 6. You try to cancel the trial, and find it impossible or very difficult to get hold of the company.

 7. You end up cancelling your card, and have to change all your direct debits as a result.